chef/chef-web-docs/chef_master/source/debug.rst

 Chef Infra Client
 -----------------------------------------------------
-Use the verbose logging that is built into the Chef Infra Client:
+Use the verbose logging that is built into Chef Infra Client:

 ``-l LEVEL``, ``--log_level LEVEL``
    The level of logging to be stored in a log file.